Esri/military-features-data/test/ValidateSymbolsQt/README.md

 * Create exported 2525 or APP6 symbol image files using the ArcGIS Runtime for Qt
 * Export all symbol images from the ArcGIS Runtime symbol dictionary file
-* Automatically compare those created images to existing validated images
+* Automatically compare those created images to existing validated images (using Histogram Equalization/Comparison)
 * Create a list and folder of images that fail to match

 ## Sections